RamseyNjire/coding-challenges-solved-and-explained/Explainers/DataStructures/Array/RamseyNjire/RamseyNjire.md

 Things get interesting when we're adding and deleting at the beginning and middle.

-When adding to the beginning of an array, we need to shift all the other elements to the right
+When adding to the beginning of an array, updating the number of elements to the array will happen in constant time, just like it does when adding to the end.
+However, we will also have to shift each of the other elements in the array to the right and update their indices.
+The time it takes to do this will increase with the number of elements `n` that our array has, making an `O(n)` operation.